 Cultural Management

-They primarily serve as preventive measure, ideally implemented at the seedling stage through early crop development up to 30DAS.
+They primarily serve as a preventive measure, ideally implemented at the seedling stage through early crop development up to 30DAS.
 Implementation of timely sowing can enable the crop to avoid the periods of peak pest infestation, particularly during flowering and pod formation stages.
 The systematic removal and destruction of weeds and alternative host plants contributes to a reduction in pest carryover between seasons.
 Integrating crop rotation with non-leguminous species or intercropping with cereals/millets such as sorghum, maize, pearl millet can disrupt the pest life cycle.
 Excessive nitrogen fertilization should be avoided, as it has been observed to increase pest attraction by more vegetative flushes.
 Collectively, these measures are useful in delaying the onset of infestation and mitigating the initial accumulation of pest populations.
 (Saritha & Visalakshi 2024)